-- Examine our Border Traffic Calender and the holiday posts above to determine if the time you plan to cross the border falls on a day that could have heavy traffic due to special events.
+- Examine our Border Traffic Calendar and the holiday posts above to determine if the time you plan to cross the border falls on a day that could have heavy traffic due to special events.
 If it does, you will want to give serious consideration to leaving very early in the day to beat the crowds and reduce your wait time.

 - Review the ezbordercrossing.com page for the specific border crossing you intend to use for your trip.
 We often have specific information for that port that will help.
 We also have current traffic conditions on each of these pages.

 - If you are travelling during the spring, fall, or winter months, you will want to keep an eye on our road conditions page as you near trip time to make sure you know what you will face on the roads.